jinyeying/night-enhancement/README.md

 }
 ```

-If light-effects data is useful for your research, please cite our paper.
+If light-effects data is useful for your research, please cite the paper.
 ```BibTeX
 @inproceedings{sharma2021nighttime,
 	title={Nighttime Visibility Enhancement by Increasing the Dynamic Range and Suppression of Light Effects},